 - Paid internships and on-campus work opportunities

-- York provides housing in 10 undergraduate residences (8 on Keele Campus and 2 on Glendon Campus).
+- York University provides housing in 10 Undergraduate Residence buildings on campus (8 at Keele and 2 at Glendon).

-Living in residence at York provides you with housing options that support your growth and transition from first year until graduation.
+York University Residences provide you with housing options that support your educational growth and transition from your first year at York until graduation.

-Experience living in a traditional residence in your first and second years where you can socialize and study among a diverse community of students, often in similar programs of study.
+Experience living in a traditional Residence during your first year, where you can socialize and study among your peers and in a diverse community of students who are often attending programs of study similar to yours.

-Upper-year students are able to pair up or group together with the friends they make in first and second year, and enjoy the more private amenities of suite-style living.
+Upper-year students can choose to live together with friends they made in their first year and enjoy the more private amenities of suite-style living.

 Joint Programs with Ontario Colleges

 York also offers a number of joint programs with Ontario colleges.

 You apply for joint programs after you have completed 2 or 3 years of university study.

 University transfer students applying directly to a joint program must also submit an application for the college program through OCAS.
 The only exception is the Rehabilitation Services program.